MLopezJ/REST-API-Python-Flask/pythonBasics.md

 Its the standard for name the vars and constants.

 ## Data types
 Every value in Python has a datatype.
 We dont have to forget that everything is an object in Python, so data types are actually classes and vars are instances (objects) of these classes.
+You can think of a object as a generic container.

     Numbers: int, float, complex
     Strings: Sequence on unicode chatacters